jrburke/notobo/README.md

 # notobo

 Use modules installed via npm in AMD module projects, like projects that use [RequireJS](http://requirejs.org/).
+Experimental, still in 0.0.x release versions.

 ## Why